Scottie35/PikaJS/README.md

     $('form[name=myForm]')  ->  Object [ <form#my-form-id> ]

-The return object is basically an array of DOM elements.
+The return object is basically a quasi-array of DOM elements.
 You can check for existence however you want:

     $('#this_doesnt_exist').length > 0  ->  false

+It's important to note that the return value is NOT a traditional array, so Array functions like .pop() won't work.
+But you can do a for/forEach loop and iterate as usual.

 Note that you can also do pure JS stuff very easily like this: